TimoFeucht/Verteilte-Systeme-DHBW/verteilte_systeme_dhbw/backend/README.md

    - Extract the archive and navigate to the extracted folder.
 Past the folder in the desired location, e.g. `C:\Program Files\rqlite\rqlite-latest-win64`
 5. Add folder to environment variable `Path` (e.g. `C:\Program Files\rqlite\rqlite-latest-win64`)
 6. Start node with `rqlited -node-id {node id} -http-addr {adress:port} -raft-addr {adress:port} {path to db}`
-   - node-id: This can be any string, as long as it’s unique in the (cluster
+   - `node-id`: This can be any string, as long as it’s unique in the (cluster
-   - http-addr: This is the address and port I’m going to use for the HTTP interface, which is also used by the rqlite command-line client, etc.
+   - `http-addr`: This is the address and port I’m going to use for the HTTP interface, which is also used by the rqlite command-line client, etc.
-   - raft-addr: This is the address and port that other nodes will connect to for intra - cluster traffic.
+   - `raft-addr`: This is the address and port that other nodes will connect to for intra - cluster traffic.
-   - C:\Users\Timo\AppData\Local\Programs\rqlite\db: This directory will hold the database and state information.
+   - `path to db`: This directory will hold the database and state information.
 ```bash
 rqlited -node-id 1 -http-addr 127.0.0.1:4001 -raft-addr 127.0.0.1:4002 ./db-rqlite
 ```